Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 The reason mustard stains are so hard to get out is that there is turmeric in them!
 It is a spice, but it can also be used as a cheap and simple dye.
-If you like the golden yellow orange of the spice (or see the result of over dyeing another color), this might work for you.
+If you like the golden yellow orange of the spice, this might work for you.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.